git-pull/tao-of-tmux/manuscript/04-server.md

 hours of configuration on each machine you run it on.
 There is no setup.

 When people people think server, they think pain.
-They visualize time being spent digging around `/etc/` for configuration files and flipping settings on and off just to get basic systems online.
+It invokes an image of digging around `/etc/` for configuration files and flipping settings on and off just to get basic systems online.
 But not with tmux.
 It's a server, but in the good way.

 ## Stayin' alive

 The server part of tmux is how your sessions are able to stay alive even after your client is detached.

+The tmux server won't go away until all sessions are closed first.

 ## Servers hold sessions